Conformal Symmetry in Field Theory and in Quantum Gravity: Conformal Symmetry of the (One-Loop) Effective Action

-But let us imagine now, that one-loop UV-finiteness is obtained in QFT models, where there are only dimensionless parameters.
+However, let us imagine now that one-loop UV-finiteness is obtained in QFT models, where there are only dimensionless parameters.
 How then we can construct terms in the effective action (finite pieces)?
-We do not have $\mu$ at our disposal, we do not have any other dimensionful parameter at the quantum level, because the classical couplings of the theory are all dimensionless.
-So, only very few operators we can really construct in the effective action.
-Only those, which have the energy dimension equal to the dimension of the spacetime.
-Really very few.
-We know, what this would mean on the classical level: only scale-invariant classical actions are acceptable (a first step towards conformality).
-And the same would be repeated for the effective action at one-loop.
-The same construction, but maybe with different coefficients, but always finite number of terms.
-Comparing the two actions (the original classical and the quantum effective), we see that here we have only finite renormalizations of couplings, of dimensionless not RG-running coupling constants.
+We do not have $\mu$ at our disposal, and we do not have any other dimensionful parameter at the quantum level because the classical couplings of the theory are all dimensionless.
+Thus, we can really construct only very few operators in the effective action---only those that have the energy dimension equal to the dimension of the spacetime, really very few.
+We know what this would mean on the classical level: only scale-invariant classical actions are acceptable (a first step towards conformality).
+In addition,~the same would be repeated for the effective action at one-loop---the same construction, but maybe with different coefficients, but always finite number of terms.
+Comparing the two actions (the original classical and the quantum effective), we see that here we have only a finite renormalizations of couplings, of dimensionless not RG-running coupling constants.
 This is really constraining an effective action very strongly.
-For example, for gauge theory in $d=4$ we could have only in the one-loop effective action term of the form $\frac{1}{g'^{2}}F^{2}$, if the theory is one-loop UV-finite, while in the classical action we started with, a term precisely of the form $\frac{1}{g_{0}^{2}}F^{2}$, where $F$ is the gauge field strength.
+For example, for gauge theory in $d=4$, we could have only in the one-loop effective action term of the form $\frac{1}{g'^{2}}F^{2}$, if the theory is one-loop UV-finite, while in the classical action we started with, a term precisely of the form $\frac{1}{g_{0}^{2}}F^{2}$, where $F$ is the gauge field strength.